-- epiglottis, or the flap of tissue that covers your windpipe when you swallow)
+- epiglottis (the flap of tissue that covers your windpipe when you swallow)

 Soft tissues include:

 - blood vessels

 Your doctor may request a neck X-ray if you have a neck injury or pain, or persistent numbness, pain, or weakness in your arms.

 - fractured or broken bones

-- swelling in or near your airway
+- swelling in or near your trachea

 - bone tumors or cysts